Native Extrapolation Awareness in Flow-Based Conditional Generation: Experiments

-Table~\ref{tab:style_results} highlights that FM ignores the semantic meaning, since it extrapolates confident paths for KMNIST (near-random AUROC).
-In contrast, {\algo} imposes a robust boundary via PGD, learning to reject non-digit concepts ($> 0.86$ AUROC).
+The style transfer results (Table~\ref{tab:style_results}) highlight that FM ignores semantic boundaries, since it extrapolates confident paths for KMNIST (near-random AUROC).
+In contrast, {\algo} imposes a robust boundary via PGD or Transformations, learning to reject non-digit concepts.
 Crucially, this awareness comes with negligible cost to generation quality; as shown in Figure~\ref{fig:mnist_to_svhn_gens}, the model retains expressivity for valid inputs, confirming that geometric regularization targets invalid semantics without constraining the valid generative distribution.